 The College is able to guarantee accommodation for all first-year postgraduate students who are new to Oxford, either in College or (more likely) at our annexe on Rectory Road.
 The College is also able to offer accommodation to some second-year postgraduate students.
-Graduates are expected to take their rooms for the full academic year (1st October 2023 - 20th September 2024) with no refunds for the first 39 weeks of residency.
+Graduates are expected to take their rooms for the full academic year (1 October 2024 - 15 September 2025) with no refunds for the first 39 weeks of residency (until 30 June 2025).
 Students who have completed their course or have a good reason to move out will be released from their rental obligation with one month's notice to the Accommodation Manager.